Other Academic Policies

-Students should schedule an official junior check with the registrar’s office during the second semester of their sophomore year.
+Students should schedule an official junior check with the registrar’s office during the first semester of their junior year.
 A final check with the registrar’s office is required during the first term of the senior year to assure that the student will meet all graduation requirements.
 Part-time students should complete the senior check during the term prior to the term in which they expect to graduate.

 As a community of scholars, we expect academic integrity from both students and professors.
 Faculty who violate standards of academic integrity are subject to discipline as provided in section 490 of the Faculty Handbook.
 This policy outlines the repercussions for students who behave in academically dishonest ways.

 Academic dishonesty is any act of cheating, fabrication, or plagiarism.

 - Cheating is using or attempting to use unauthorized materials, information, or study aids.
 Examples: copying homework, copying someone else’s test, using an unauthorized “cheat sheet,” etc.

 - Fabrication is falsification or invention of any information or citation.
 Examples: making up a source, giving an incorrect citation, deliberately misquoting a source, etc.